Sam-foster/Project/readme.md

    * **Result:** PASS

-   The site has a very simple navigation bar which links directly to a new tab. and a dropdown menu in mobile version.
+   The site has a very simple navigation bar which links directly to a new tab, with a dropdown menu in mobile version.

    ![Nav](assets/readme-images/mainnav.png)
+   Mobile view.
    ![Nav](assets/readme-images/navmobile.png)

-   *   As a new user, I want to be able to tell new clients.
+   *   As a new user, I want to be able to tell new clients about the site.

     * **Result:** PASS

-    The site have got clear social links just above the footer which directs the user to that destination.
+    The site has got clear social links just above the footer, which directs the user to that destination.

     ![Social](assets/readme-images/footer1.png)